oele-isis-vanderbilt/VideoPipeline-detection/README.md

 ## Python usage (import)

-You can use `detect` as a library after installing with pip.
+You can use `detect` as a library after installing `detect-lib` with pip.

 ### Quick sanity check